MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 The Rosetta spec leaves the encoding of unsigned transactions implementation-defined.
 Since we want to make it easy for alternate signers to be created (eg. the ledger), we'll want this encoding to be some faithful representation of the bytes upon which the signature operation acts.

 Specifically this is the user command having been transformed into a `Transaction_union_payload.t` and then hashed into a `(field, bool) Random_oracle_input.t`.
-We will serialzie the Random_oracle_input with a custom protocol as defined below and send that byte-buffer as hex-encoded ascii.
+We will serialize the Random_oracle_input with a custom protocol as defined below and send that byte-buffer as hex-encoded ascii.

 ```
 // Serialization schema for Random oracle input